 If you want to learn and practice all 44 sounds and symbols in British English, our interactive British English vowels and consonants chart is a great place to start...

 Which words or sounds do you find difficult to pronounce?
-Get in touch with me via our website and maybe I'll cover your suggestion in a future video or blog!
+Get in touch with me via our website - I often cover questions from learners in my videos and blogs.

 Do you want to improve your pronunciation at your own pace and in your own home?
 Take a look at our Pronunciation Power Online Course to see how you can build your English speaking skills in just a few minutes a day.